Scthe/scthe.github.io/_posts/2018-06-17-image-based-lighting.md

   d\omega_i
 $$

+{:/TODO left side?}

 as the rest of the equation is constant and can be provided during runtime.
 We will store the result in separate cubemap.
-Since radiance for every direction l is known (just read it from HDR lighting image), all we need to do is for each possible normal vector n calculate irradiance from hemisphere around n.
-Due to limitations of number of texels on a cubemap, there are not that many normals to calculate for.
+Since radiance for every direction l is known (just read it from the HDR image), all we need to do is sum it in hemisphere for each possible normal vector n (bascically calculate irradiance).
+Due to limitations of number of texels on the cubemap, there are not that many normals to calculate for.
 During precomputing step we run pixel shader for each texel of resulting cubemap, with leads to quite elegant implementation.
-Of course, we are going to use [Monte Carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method).
+Overall sampling procedure is based on [Monte Carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method).

 {% highlight python linenos %}
   for texel in irradianceCubemap:
-    # in pixel shader:
+    # pixel shader shader executed for each texel
     normal = getNormalFromCubemapCoords(texel)
-    irradiance = [0, 0, 0] # measure for 3 channel;
+    irradiance = [0, 0, 0] # measure for 3 channels

-    # Monte Carlo simulation here:
+    # Monte Carlo sampling
     for i in 0..numSamples:
       sampleVector = normal + getSampleOffset(i)
       irradiance += load(radianceCubemap, sampleVector) * dot(normal, sampleVector)

-    # end:
+    # store result
     store(irradianceCubemap, texel, irradiance / numSamples)
 {% endhighlight %}
 *Generating irradiance map*

 > You may have noticed that we are effectively running convolution.
 One of the most important decisions is implementation of getSampleOffset.
-It could range from random function, pseudorandom like Halton sequence or (preferably) just iterating using offsets.
+It could range from random function, pseudorandom like Halton sequence or just iterating using constant deltas.

 The result is then read during run time:

 {% highlight python linenos %}
-  k_d = albedo / Math.PI * texture(irradiance, fragmentNormal)
+  diffuseColor = albedo / Math.PI * texture(irradiance, fragmentNormal)
 {% endhighlight %}
 *Reading precomputed irradiance for normal in pixel shader*

-All that was possible only because $$ k_d \frac {c} {\pi} $$ is a constant, not depending on position of the observer (which we does not know during precomputation).
+All that was possible because $$ k_d \frac {c} {\pi} $$ is a constant, not depending on position of the observer (which we does not know during precomputation).

 ![Example irradiance]({{image_dir}}/irradiance.jpg)
-*Example irradiance cubemap (on the right) compared to radiance cubemap(left).
+*Example radiance cubemap (left) and corresponding irradiance cubemap (right).
 Image from [learnopengl.com](https://learnopengl.com/PBR/IBL/Specular-IBL) under CC BY 4.0*

 {::comment} TODO resize image {:/comment}